technowhizz/Handbook-QA/README.md

 This project makes use of a Dense Passage Retriever and FAISS for Question Answering.

-Different Evaluations can be found in the `Evaluation Notebooks` folder
+Different Evaluations can be found in the `Evaluation-Notebooks` folder

 ## Installation